Non-Fiction > Auto / Biography including Travelogues > M to P

 Page 45 Review by Stephen and Mark

 The most adroitly distilled evocation of those years when you've become old enough to think but too young to know what to do with those thoughts.
-In some ways this was the first of the new generation of autobiographical material encompassing Jeffrey Brown, James Kochalka etc. after the sexually obsessed Joe Matt, Chester Brown and Julie Doucet, or the cranky old-guard of Harvey Pekar et al. or even the celebration of life that was and remains Eddie Campbell's speciality (please see his ALEC OMNIBUS).
+In some ways this was the first of the new generation of autobiographical material encompassing Jeffrey Brown, James Kochalka etc. after the sexually obsessed Joe Matt, Chester Brown and Julie Doucet, or the cranky old-guard of Harvey Pekar et al. or even the celebration of life that remains Eddie Campbell's speciality.

 Originally published over two decades ago, it brought with it more contemporary enthusiasms like skateboarding and an instinct for how to convey matters of the heart and mind when you do not have the answers.
 This is almost certainly why it has picked up such a large and broad readership aged 16 years upwards who've found it so easy to relate to and/or remember.
 Here's Mark, from December 2000: